kodakr/HACKER_OR_BUG_CRAMMER/README.md

 ## Know this and back down early
 - Vault been safe for 1000 yrs
-- Written in demons Language
+- Written in demons Lingua
 - Moloch has a personal algorithm
 - Its Mission Impossible!!
 - HAHAHHAHAHAH!!!!!